ulitol97/comet/docs/1-getting_started/example.md

 The following is an example showing how to use @APP_NAME@ with:

-- A **List Extractor**, containing a list of RDF strings from which to form a stream of RDF
+- A **List Extractor**, containing a list of RDF strings from which to form a stream of RDF data.
-- A **Validator**, configured with a _Schema_ and a _ValidationTrigger_ to produce a stream of validation results
+- A **Validator**, configured with a _Schema_ and a _ValidationTrigger_ to produce a stream of validation results.
-- A set of code blocks evaluating the stream items:
+- A set of code blocks evaluating the final stream items:
   - <u>EvalMap</u>: Print the items at the end of the processing pipeline
   - <u>Error handling</u>: Define error-recovering behaviour